aryzach/aryzach.github.io/_drafts/2021-10-29-death-with-dignity-op-ed.markdown

 I'll assume the reasons for these requirements are that we want to ensure that:
 1. this is the patient's choice
-2. they are not making a short-sighted decision, and there is a strong guarantee that their medical condition won't improve
+2. they are not making a short-sighted decision, and there is a strong guarantee that their medical condition and quality of life will monotonically decline

 The presumed reasons for these laws are consistant with the reasons somebody with severe dementia would want to take advantage of physician-assisted dying given:
 1. while they were mentally competent they've expressed they wouldn't want to keep living if they ever have severe dementia